danafaye/WindowsAPIAbuseAtlas/ADVAPI32/LsaRetrievePrivateData/README.md

 ## 🧪 Sample Behavior
 1. Call `LsaOpenPolicy` with `POLICY_GET_PRIVATE_INFORMATION`.
-2. Use `LsaRetrievePrivateData` with a known or brute-forced key name.
+2. Use `LsaRetrievePrivateData` with a known or guessed key name.
-3. Capture and decode the resulting secret data.
+3. The API returns a `LSA_UNICODE_STRING` that contains the decrypted secret in memory; no extra decryption steps are needed, the API handles it all.

 No injection, no dropped tools ... just native API calls and plaintext secrets.